 Unless otherwise specified in this RFP, the Submittal Forms shall be the offeror's entire proposal.
-Do not include any marketing information in the proposal.

 Any proposal that does not follow these requirements may be deemed non-responsive.

 SEC.
 4.02 SPECIAL FORMATTING REQUIREMENTS

 The offeror must ensure that their proposal meets all special formatting requirements identified in this section.